JarudeC/portfoliopilot/Readme.md

 3. **Pick Stocks** - Select up to 8 stocks from the DOW30 for your portfolio
 4. **Choose Strategy Type**:
    - **Pre-built Models** - Select from classical algorithms (ARIMA, LSTM, Markowitz, etc.)
-   - **Custom AI Strategy** - Describe your investment approach in natural language
+   - **Custom AI Strategy** - Describe your investment approach in natural language, and review/edit code produced by AI
 5. **Train & Analyze** - Execute your strategy and view comprehensive results
 6. **View History** - Review past training results and portfolio performance